ojalaw/INTOL-MP1/README.md

 ![Screenshot of Image zoom test](README-images/img-zoom-readme.png "Optional title")

 **Google Maps API**
 **Feature 11**  There should be an area towards the bottom of the page that includes a google maps inset with a marker present at the site of the recruitment fair at SIS building.
-There should be an option to expand the map out to fullscreen and when places on the map are clicked, user should be prompted to 'view on google maps' this should open google in a new tab.
+There should be an option to expand the map out to full screen and when places on the map are clicked, user should be prompted to 'view on google maps' this should open google in a new tab.
 I included this to notify users of where the next recruitment fair would be taking place, in my experience, it is common for google maps to be present on sites in a situation like this.

 ![Screenshot of Google Maps API](README-images/google-maps-api-readme.png "Optional title")